mikezalik/taskbunny_api/README.md

 # taskbunny_api

 Taskbunny_API is a Flask-based API that serves as the backend for a React productivity application.
+The primary objective of this API is to provide interfacing with the SQL database, and a means to make protected calls to third-party APIs.

 ## Usage 👩‍💻